Author: Jayne Zanglein, Western Carolina University

 - Third, in order to create adequate healthcare, there must be minimum standards.
 This provision led to the concepts of essential health benefits and first dollar coverage of preventative care.

 - Fourth, employers must have access to affordable health care.
 Health care exchanges and tax credits for small employers were created to fill this need.

 - Finally, employers must be convinced to offer health care to their employees.
-This is accomplished through the "play or pay" employer mandate.
-The IRS and employees are notified of the extent of health care coverage provided by employers to employees through informational tax returns, W-2 forms, and notices to employees.
+This is accomplished through the "pay or play" employer mandate.
+The IRS and employees are notified of the extent of health care coverage provided by employers to employees through informational tax returns, W-2 forms and notices to employees.